Noise-robust proofs of quantum network nonlocality: Background

 The distribution $P(a,b,c)$ resulting from the above PTC model has binary outputs ($d=2$).
 By construction, any such distribution satisfies \be a \oplus b \oplus c =1, \ee which we refer to as the PTC condition.

 Let us now explore the reverse link.
-Starting from a distribution that satisfies the PTC condition, what can we infer on the underlying classical model?
+Starting from a distribution that satisfies the PTC condition, what can we infer about the underlying classical model?
 Interestingly, PTC distributions demonstrate a form of rigidity \cite{Boreiri2023}; note that this property of rigidity was initially discussed for token counting models \cite{renou2022network}.
 Rigidity means that a PTC distribution can only be obtained via a PTC model (up to irrelevant relabellings).
-That is, for any local model leading to a PTC distribution, there exists for each source a token function \be \ee In addition, if the probability distribution is such that $E_a, E_b, E_b\neq 0$ for $E_x = \text{Pr}(x=0)-\text{Pr}(x=1)$, the token functions can be chosen to fulfill \be p_{\alpha}(t):=\text{Pr}(t_\alpha=t) = \frac{1}{2}\left(1+(-1)^t\sqrt{\left|\frac{E_b E_c}{E_a}\right|}\right) \ee and similar equalities of the other sources.
+That is, for any local model leading to a PTC distribution, there exists for each source a token function \be \ee for the sources $\xi , \xi' \in \{\alpha, \beta, \gamma\}$ and $x \in \{a,b,c\}$ representing the party connected to the sources $\xi , \xi'$.
+In addition, if the probability distribution is such that $E_a, E_b, E_c\neq 0$ for $E_x = \text{Pr}(x=0)-\text{Pr}(x=1)$, the token functions can be chosen to fulfill \be p_{\alpha}(t):=\text{Pr}(t_\alpha=t) = \frac{1}{2}\left(1+(-1)^t\sqrt{\left|\frac{E_b E_c}{E_a}\right|}\right) \ee and similar equalities of the other sources.
 This means that there is essentially only a unique local model over the triangle which can simulate such a distribution.
 In~\cite{Boreiri2023} one can find a simple characterization of the local PTC set $\mathcal{L}_{\triangle|PTC}^2$, containing all triangle-local distributions that satisfy the PTC condition of Eq.~\eqref{eq: PTC condition}.
-We find that this set covers about 12.5\% of the volume\footnote{We have computed the volume of the set by uniformly sampling $10^6$ points $P$ from the PTC slice $\mathcal{P}_{PTC}^2$ and verifying for each point if it admits a local model or not.
+A graphical representation of $\mathcal{L}_{\triangle|PTC}^2$ is given in Fig.~\ref{fig:LPTC}, we find that it covers only about 12.5\% of the volume\footnote{We have computed the volume of the set by uniformly sampling $10^6$ points $P$ from the PTC slice $\mathcal{P}_{PTC}^2$ and verifying for each point if it admits a local model or not.
 For symmetric distributions $E_A=E_B=E_C$ we find that the set $\mathcal{L}_{\triangle|PTC}^2$ is characterized by a simple inequality $P(1,1,1)\geq\frac{1}{4}$.} of $\mathcal{P}_{PTC}^2$ -- the set of binary probability distributions $P(a,b,c)$ fulfilling Eq.~\eqref{eq: PTC condition}.